bright/new-www/_posts/2018-04-11-typesciprt-tips-from-kotlin-developer-const.md

 ## Compilers love `const`

 The first way in which compiler gets smarter when we use `const` is null checks.
-When you enable [`strictNullChecks`](https://www.typescriptlang.org/docs/handbook/compiler-options.html), which you should, both Kotlin and TypeScript compiler understands if something can or cannot be null.
+When you enable [`strictNullChecks`](https://www.typescriptlang.org/docs/handbook/compiler-options.html), which you should, both Kotlin and TypeScript compiler understand if something can or cannot be null.

 ```TypeScript
 const firstName: string | null = getFirstName();